xyuan04/YouAreEll-2/README.md

 You are to write a command interpreter using the provided SimpleShell class.
 You're going to create a way for commands to be typed into your shell, read the typed commands and arguments, send them off to the Under-A-Rock server using a REST API over the HTTP protocol, read the JSON data returned from the URL call, and print it out nicely formatted for your user.
+If you manage to get this all done in a reasonable time, attempt parts 2 and 3.

 Under-A-Rock acts a little (very little) like a twitter server or chat server.